d384zhan/Financial_Planner/README.md

 ### Installation 💾
 1. Clone or download this repository.
-2. Open `FinancialPlanner.xlsx` in Excel.
+2. Open `FinancialPlanner.xlsm` in Excel.
 3. Enable macros when prompted to allow full functionality of the financial tool.

 ### Usage 🛠️